mpearon/esp32-barometer/README.md

 ## The Execution

-The first challenge for every project is sorting scope.
+The first challenge for every project is setting scope.
 "What exactly am I trying to accomplish?"
 I never know...and let's be honest with ourselves - with a personal project like this - who ever knows?
 Don't fib...you don't know either.